kangyu-california/PersistentWindows/README.md

   * `Win + R`, type `shell:startup`
   * Create a shortcut to *PersistentWindows.exe* and place it in the Startup folder
 * For Administrator Privileges:
-  * instead of a shortcut, create a .vb file (you can call it *PersistentWindows as Administrator.vb*) and add this to it:
+  * instead of a shortcut, create a .vbs file (you can call it *PersistentWindows as Administrator.vbs*) and add this to it:
     ```
     Set objShell = CreateObject("Shell.Application")
     objShell.ShellExecute "C:\path\to\PersistentWindows.exe", "", "", "runas", 1